 Okay, so you knew Japan’s highest mountain Fuji.
 You might even have climbed the mountain yourself a few years ago when you lived in Japan.

-You think you know all there is to know about Japan because you are familiar with the most popular terms that describe or symbolize the country.
+Maybe you think you know all there is to know about Japanese culture because you are familiar with the most popular terms that describe or symbolize the country.

-Well, think again.
-Because this time, we are going to amaze you with the 4 terms that deeply connect with the Japanese culture and clearly present the country!
+In this article, we will amaze you with the four terms that deeply connect with the Japanese culture and present certain aspects of the country!